11 Old Versions Of Maltese Websites That'll Make You Feel Bad For 2006 You

 This is what happens when you list 'web design' on your C.V. but have no real experience in the field.

-In 10 years their website design has changed, but their automatically-blaring-music-at-you-whenever-you-use-their-site has not.
+Sure, their website design has changed, but their automatically-blaring-music-at-you-whenever-you-use-their-site has not. #Mute

 8. Malta International Airport